 U.S. Air Force bases are aggressively upgrading military hangars to energy efficient lighting.
 Are you looking to replace your old, dimly lit, inefficient lighting?
 Call for special pricing today toll-free 1-844-LED PROS (1-844-533-7767)

 Aircraft maintenance hangars must have high levels of visibility and good color rendering for personnel to detect defects in airplanes and make repairs.
 Poor illumination levels and color rendering can obscure or mask the appearance of items that would otherwise be perceptible

 Airplane Hangars.
 When installing airplane hangar lights, you have to light a large vertical area.
 For maintenance and cleaning of an airplane, you’ll need good lighting near the top of the hangar.
 But to keep things safe at ground level, you’ll also need clear lighting.
 High bay hangar lights make the most sense here.

-The quantity and quality of light in the aircraft hangers is extremely important given visibility factors that can create various safety issues if they are not working the way they are supposed to.
+The quantity and quality of light in the aircraft hangers are extremely important given visibility factors that can create various safety issues if they are not working the way they are supposed to.
 According to the Illuminating Engineering Society (IES), hanger lights in aircraft maintenance facilities should produce a minimum of 75 foot-candles (fc)